 Some people are excellent at following patterns, and they can diagram sentences without knowing why they are doing what they are doing.

-How can you find out?
-Ask them one simple question: Why?
+Ask one simple question: Why?

 The orange leaves slowly fell onto the ground.